20centaurifux/efind/README.md

 ## Extensions

 Extensions are custom functions used to filter find results.
-A function can habe optional arguments and returns always an integer.
+A function can have optional arguments and returns always an integer.
 Non-zero values evaluate to true.

-Extensions can only be used *after* the find expression.
+You're only allowed to use extensions *after* the find expression.

 At the current stage **efind** can only be extendend with functions loaded from shared libraries.
 It's planned to support scripting languages like [Python](https://www.python.org/)